M26 Pershing

-The M26 Pershing was a heavy tank/medium tank of the United States Army.
+The M26 Pershing is a heavy tank, later designated as a medium tank, formerly used by the United States Army.
 It was used in the last months of World War II during the Invasion of Germany and extensively during the Korean War.
-The tank was named after General of the Armies John J. Pershing, who led the American Expeditionary Force in Europe in World War I.
+The tank was named after General of the Armies John J. Pershing, who led the American Expeditionary Force in Europe during World War I.

 The M26 was intended as a replacement of the M4 Sherman, but a prolonged development period meant that only a small number saw combat in Europe.
 Based on the criteria of firepower, mobility, and protection, US historian R. P. Hunnicutt ranked the Pershing behind the German Tiger II heavy tank, but ahead of the Tiger I heavy and Panther medium tanks.
 It was withdrawn in 1951 in favor of its improved derivative, the M46 Patton, which had a more powerful and reliable engine and advanced suspension.
-The lineage of the M26 continued with the M47 Patton, and was reflected in the new designs of the later M48 Patton and M60 Patton.
+The lineage of the M26 continued with the M47 Patton, and was reflected in the new designs of the later M48 Patton and M60 tank.

 Production history

 Development

 The M26 was the culmination of a series of medium tank prototypes that began with the T20 in 1942, and it was a significant design departure from the previous line of U.S. Army tanks that had ended with the M4 Sherman.
 Several design features were tested in the prototypes.
-Some of these were experimental dead-ends, but many become permanent characteristics of subsequent U.S. Army tanks.
-This series of prototype vehicles began as medium tank project that was similar to, but more modern than the recently introduced M4 Sherman, and ended several years later as the U.S. Army's first operational "heavy" tank.
+Some of these were experimental dead-ends, but many became permanent characteristics of subsequent U.S. Army tanks.
+This series of prototype vehicles began as a medium tank project that was similar to, but more modern than the recently introduced M4 Sherman, and ended several years later as the U.S. Army's first operational heavy tank.